janewaya/texteditor/README.md

        shall hopefully pass.
      - Also added a new GapBuffer object so a String was no longer required as an arguement
+     - Moved the line creating a KeyStroke object down within my code so the text from the file could print without the user first pressing a button.
+     - Made sure that when closing a file, the whole gapBuffer did not save, only the bits containing added text.

 ## Resources Used